PatrickFis/Azure-Study-Notes/Azure Developer/Azure IaaS - Containers.md

 # Misc
 - See https://learn.microsoft.com/en-us/shows/exam-readiness-zone/preparing-for-az-204-develop-azure-compute-solutions-1-of-5 for information on what may appear on the exam.
   - Be familiar with ACR and how to roll it out using the Portal, az cli, and Powershell
-  - Be familiar with ACR's tiering options and where they can used as well as their advantages
+  - Be familiar with ACR's tier options and where they can be used as well as their advantages
   - Be familiar with ACR's tasks and build capabilities
   - Be familiar with ACI's features
   - Be familiar with how to deploy ACI